CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 Each week of the course has a coursework page.
 Copy the pieces from there into Google Classroom and schedule them with publish and due dates.

+You can set all the coursework up before the coursework starts, but do check you have the latest versions.

 ## Graduation

 Graduation will happen the week after, as trainees have work to complete after the last session in order to graduate.